Motherwort

 Natural Stress Relief

-Additional Medicinal Applications
+Additional Medicinal Uses

 • Women’s Health: Motherwort has earned recognition for supporting reproductive wellness4.
 It may ease menstrual cramps, help regulate cycles, and provide comfort during menopause.
 Its antispasmodic properties can reduce uterine tension and support hormonal balance.